Dispute over rigged ship engine tests adds to Volkswagen's woes

-OSLO, Oct 21 (Reuters) - Norwegian shipowner I.M.
-Skaugen has disclosed it is seeking $50 million in compensation from a marine unit of Volkswagen for rigging performance tests of ship engines produced over a decade ago.
+OSLO (Reuters) - Norwegian shipowner I.M.
+Skaugen has disclosed it is seeking $50 million in compensation from a marine unit of Volkswagen (VOWG_p.DE) for rigging performance tests of ship engines produced over a decade ago.

 I.M.
 Skaugen alleges that the specifications of the six engines it bought from MAN were misleading and it is seeking compensation for higher fuel use than specified over the expected 30-year lifetimes of the engines.